bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 * **Eye Diseases**: AI algorithms can analyze retinal scans to detect diseases like diabetic retinopathy and age-related macular degeneration.

 Examples of AI in disease diagnostics companies to watch: [iCAD](https://www.icadmed.com/), [Emory University](https://medicalxpress.com/news/2023-08-ai-enables-earlier-diabetes-chest.html), [Eyenuk](https://www.eyenuk.com/en/), [AinnovaTech](https://www.ainnovatech.com/), [Cleerly](https://cleerlyhealth.com/), [AI Dermatologist](https://ai-derm.com/), [SkinVision.](https://www.skinvision.com/pl/)

+### Healthcare AI Chatbots – evolving from streamlining processes to actively assisting patients

+While most current healthcare chatbots (also called virtual healthcare assistants) are utilized to streamline processes like appointment scheduling, **the focus for 2024 should be on exploring their potential as tools that also actively solve patient issues, for example in the mental health area**.

+<blockquote><div>It is very difficult for people with mental health disorders to actually talk about these things and to tell people 'I don't feel well.'
+So if this person feels very stigmatized and feels like it's not easy to talk about these things, to open up to this machine and say 'Well, I feel really, really bad today' and to hear something that seems like essentially what works is that they don't feel it's a person.
+The only reason they can open up is because they know it's not a person.
+It could also be that they don't have the person in front of them, so this kind of distance is what gives them the ability to actually talk about these issues.</div><footer>Dr Laura Martinengo, Research Fellow at Lee Kong Chian School of Medicine at NTU</footer></blockquote>